ZebaRobert/Hangman/README.md

 Html, Css and JavaScript were used to create the Hangman Website Game.

 ### Frameworks, Libraries & Programs Used

+Readme.so - Help with creating README.md and TESTING.md

 Figma - Used to create wireframes.